 It all started out when Jordi Aros and Kuldeep Singh met working the Barcelona food scene.
 Long story short, they decided to fix up a old Mercedes bus and turn it into a Food Truck.
 After two years of success at different food festivals and event around Barcelona the next natural step was to open a restaurant – Masala 73 Curry Bar.

-The restaurant is modern with grey cement walls with Hindi hand painted art.
-As you enter Masala 73 Curry Bar you straight in to the open kitchen and a small bar to grab a quick bite.
-Further in through the narrow aisle in to the dining area with a window that make you think you travelled straight to India.
+The restaurant is modern with grey cement walls with Hindi hand-painted art.
+As you enter Masala 73 Curry Bar you straight into the open kitchen and a small bar to grab a quick bite.
+Further in through the narrow aisle into the dining area with a window that makes you think you travelled straight to India.

 The menu at Masala 73 is short and they specialise in curries.
 They offer four different ones to their diners; veggie, chicken, fish and lamb.
-Beside the curries you find chicken Hariyali, Boston butt Tandoori, freshly baked naan’s, dal and raita.
+Besides the curries, you find chicken Hariyali, Boston butt Tandoori, freshly baked naan’s, dal and raita.

 DISHES TRIED AND TESTED

-We decided on sharing a set week day menu and on the side a selection of their star dishes.
-The quality and the flavours are spot on, you will for sure be back (like me).
+We decided on sharing a set weekday menu and on the side a selection of their star dishes.
+The quality and the flavours are spots on, you will for sure be back (like me).

 OTHER BUSINESS BY THE GUYS BEHIND MASALA 73 CURRY BAR